Nordic Black Theatre // Pieces Of Me - 19. september

 Bo has been invited to The Nordic Black Theatre in Oslo in September 2023, and in 2024 will be returning to South Africa to undertake a tour of university campuses and schools.

-Her director is a young South African director, Keenan Oliphant, who is based in New York City and who has achieved considerable success (https://www.keenantyleroliphant.com).
+She has consulted with a young South African director Keenan Tyler Oliphant, who is based in New York City and who has achieved considerable success (https://www.keenantyleroliphant.com).

 Bo Petersen has worked as a professional actor in South Africa for more than 40 years, working on stage, TV and film.